Combinatorial theorems in sparse random sets: A conditional proof of the main theorems

 We actually need a slightly stronger conclusion than the one we have just obtained.
 However, if $S$ is homogeneous then it is an easy matter to strengthen the above result to what we need.

 \begin{lemma} Let $k, r$ be positive integers and let $\b>0$ be a real number.
-Let $X$ be a sufficiently large finite set and let $S$ be a homogeneous collection of ordered subsets of $X$ with no repeated elements, each of size $k$.
+Let $X$ be a finite set and let $S$ be a homogeneous collection of ordered subsets of $X$, each of size $k$ and having no repeated elements.
 Suppose that for every $r$-colouring of $X$ there are at least $\b|S|$ elements $(s_1,\dots,s_k)$ of $S$ such that each $s_i$ has the same colour.
 Then there exists $\d>0$ with the following property.
 If $g_1,\dots,g_r$ are any $r$ functions from $X$ to $[0,1]$ such that $g_1(x)+\dots+g_r(x)\geq1/2$ for at least $(1-\d)|X|$ values of $x$, then

 \end{lemma}

 \begin{proof} Let $Y$ be the set of $x$ such that $g_1(x)+\dots+g_r(x)<1/2$.
 Then we can find functions $h_1,\dots,h_r$ from $X$ to $[0,1]$ such that $h_1+\dots+h_r=1$ and $h_i(x)\leq 2g_i(x)$ for every $x\in X\setminus Y$.
 By the previous lemma, we know that